mralph-rh/idmRHLab/README.md

 Earlier versions of Windows server might need to upgrade PowerShell and .NET Framework.
 You can find instructions here: https://docs.ansible.com/ansible/latest/os_guide/windows_winrm.html

+The Satellite registration role (subscribe-sat) is for Satellite 6.15 and below.

 Role Variables
 --------------